-c.
+b.
 Other receivables

-These amounts relate to receivables for GST paid.
+These amounts relate to receivables for GST and deposit paid.

-d.
+c.
 Advances to controlled entities

 There are no advances to controlled entities that are past due but not impaired as measurement is tied to recoverability.
 The advances are non-interest bearing and with no securities.